mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

   .. function:: template <typename T> T& as() noexcept

-    Obtain an l-value reference to the contained value of type `T`.
+    Obtain an lvalue reference to the contained value of type `T`.

     :precondition: The :ref:`box must be active <box.active>` for the type `T`.
     :c API: `amongoc_box_cast`